rust-lang/rfcs/text/3371-cargo-target-base-dir.md

 - We could add special behaviour like `CARGO_TARGET_BASE_DIR=""` meaning "use current" directory

 The first two are probably enough, the third is a bandaid.

+### Expose `CARGO_TARGET_BASE_DIR` metadata

+`cargo` will use backlinks in an implementation-defined form to keep track in the `CARGO_TARGET_BASE_DIR` of the relation from a target directory to its source workspace.

+In the future, we could envisage letting external tools and users access this data in a well-defined form through `cargo metadata`.